-A message architecture is not a brand voice chart but should complement it — it is what we want to communicate to our audience, not how.
+A message architecture is not a brand voice chart but should complement it.
+It describes what we want to communicate to our audience, rather than how.

 Also, keep in mind that a message architecture is not a glossary of words to use in your content, but prioritized reference points for your team to decide what to communicate in order to convey your organization’s messaging priorities.

 Make sure you distribute your message architecture to all content producers in your company and all people involved in content creation.

 Before creating a tone of voice that fits your company, audit your existent content pieces and communication to see what your brand sounds like right now.

 To do so, make a list of your top-performing (according to your content metrics) and best (in your opinion) content assets, and ask yourself if your current tone of voice:

 Fits the brand values you want to communicate?